-Over the past 19 years, we have delivered dynamic, interactive seminars and webinars to thousands of working parents across the UK.
+Over the past 19 years, we have delivered dynamic, interactive support to tens of thousands of working parents and carers globally, through webinars, seminars, workshops, clinics, consultations, videos, podcasts, articles and curated resources.
 We understand the challenges parents/carers face in balancing work and family life and also appreciate that time is very limited.
 We aim to provide practical, realistic advice in a succinct manner giving parents the skills to make life at home less stressful.

 - More focused, productive, fulfilled and motivated staff, resulting in improved employee retention.

 - A valuable opportunity to show genuine concern, interest and empathy with working parents.
 Sending a clear signal that you take their work-life balance seriously.

 - Enhanced image as an ‘Employer of Choice’ and increased employee retention.

 - Seminars/webinars held at a time and place convenient to you with minimal encroachment on work time and at negligible expense.